mhb777us/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30 10766.19 37.3825996 37.3826
 ```
 ### 3-5 Do these values differ from the estimates from the first part of the assignment?
+Yes
 ###What is the impact of imputing missing data on the estimates of the total daily number of steps?

-Yes.
 These values differ from the estimates from the first part of the assignment.
 With missing values filled in, the average of total daily number of steps increasd for the date that had missing values (for eg: 2012-10-02).
 However, it had no impact on other dates which do not have missing values.
 However, the historgram above (in green) looks little more normalized than before.

 ## 4 Are there differences in activity patterns between weekdays and weekends?